ariga/atlas/doc/md/guides/frameworks/sqlc-declarative.md

 ```

 :::info
-Atlas CLI will ask for approval during the command execution, if you want to skip this check, you can use the
+Atlas CLI will ask for approval during the command execution.
+If you want to skip this check, you can use the
 flag `--auto-approve`.
 :::